ANMedia/wp-vip-gh-workflows/README.md

 ### Release

 - Create a git tag for the current sha.
+- Promote this tag to a Release.
-- Build and commit a changelog based on the current and last tag.
+- Build a changelog based Pull Requests and commits between the current and last tag.
-- Promote this tag to a release.
+- Use this changelog for the git tag, Release, wiki if available, and CHANGELOG.md file in the repository root.

 ### New Relic